PolymathicAI/the_well/datasets/acoustic_scattering_inclusions_2d/README.md

 **One line description of the data:** Simple acoustic wave propogation over a domain split into two continuously varying sub-domains with a single discountinuous interface.
 With additive randomly generating inclusions (materials of significantly different density).

 **Longer description of the data:** These variable-coefficient acoustic equations describe the propogation of an acoustic pressure wave through domains consisting of multiple materials with different scattering properties.
 This problem emerges in source optimization and it's inverse - that of identifying the material properties from the scattering of the wave - is a vital problem in geology and radar design.
-This is the simplest of three scenarios.
 In this case, we have a variable number of initial point sources and a domain with random inclusions.
 These types of problems are of particular interest in geology where the inverse scattering is used to identify mineral deposits.

 **Domain scientist**: Michael McCabe, Marsha Berger